-LETTER OF INTENT DUE DATE: February 23, 2007
+LETTER OF INTENT DUE DATE: February 22, 2008

-A Letter of Intent (LOI) to submit an application is REQUIRED and should be submitted by February 23, 2007.
+A Letter of Intent (LOI) to submit an application is REQUIRED and should be submitted by February 22, 2008.
 Failure to submit a Letter of Intent by an applicant may preclude the full application from due consideration.
-The Letter of Intent should be submitted electronically by E-mail to John.Sauter@science.doe.gov and John.Mandrekas@science.doe.gov.
-Please include "Letter of Intent for Notice DE-PS02-07ER07-07" in the subject line.
+The Letter of Intent should be submitted electronically by E-mail to John.Sauter@science.doe.gov and Curt.Bolton@science.doe.gov.
+Please include "Letter of Intent for Notice DE-PS02-08ER08-08" in the subject line.

-The purpose of the Letter of Intent (LOI) is to facilitate the OFES in planning the peer review and the selection of potential reviewers for the proposal.
+The purpose of the Letter of Intent (LOI) is to facilitate the OFES in planning the peer review and the selection of potential reviewers for the application.
 For this purpose, the LOI must include a one-page abstract of the proposed research and list the names and institutional affiliations of Principal Investigators, any Co-Principal Investigators, key investigators, collaborators or consultants, so as to identify any potential conflict of interest in the selection of qualified reviewers for the application.

-APPLICATION DUE DATE: March 28, 2007, 8:00 PM Eastern Time
+APPLICATION DUE DATE: April 1, 2008, 8 PM Eastern Time

-Applications must be submitted using Grants.gov, the Funding Opportunity Announcement can be found using the CFDA Number, 81.049 or the Funding Opportunity Announcement number, DE-PS02-07ER07-07.
+Applications must be submitted using Grants.gov, the Funding Opportunity Announcement can be found using the CFDA Number, 81.049 or the Funding Opportunity Announcement number, DE-PS02-08ER08-08.
 Applicants must follow the instructions and use the forms provided on Grants.gov.